 Recent projects include: The 49,000m2 Hi-tech HQ campus at Leopardstown; The NCH Satellite Centre at Blanchardstown (5,160 m2); The 2,766m2 Visual Control Tower at 87m high, Dublin Airport; The 14,000m2 Navigation Square Block A in Cork; the 30,000m2 Acute Mental Health Inpatient Centre at Belfast City Hospital; The 9,000m2 Glandore Unit at CUH,the 37,000m2 Boland’s Quay Development; the N11 Gorey to Enniscorthy PPP and the N25 New Ross PPP Schemes.

 BAM continues to be active in the Irish PPP market; it has already successfully delivered 9 projects to date:

-In joint venture with our sister company BAM international, BAM Ireland is currently working on The Museum of the Future in Dubai.
+In joint venture with our sister company BAM international, BAM Ireland completed the Museum of the Future in Dubai.
 Other JV projects completed in the Middle East include: Hazza Bin Zayed Stadium & Mixed-use Development, Abu Dhabi; Phase 1 of Terminal Four at Jebel Ali Port in Dubai and the Aqaba New LNG Terminal.

 BAM Ireland is certified to ISO 45001:2018 for Occupational Health & Safety Management, ISO 9001:2015 for Quality Management and ISO 14001: 2015 for Environmental Management.